AviatrixSystems/avxlabs-docs/ace_pro/docs/lab8.md

 225 Routes
 ```

-If you check also the `"Show BGP Advertised Routes"` outcome, you will notice that the Aviatrix Edge is not advertising any routes, because it is not connected to the MCNA yet!
+If you also review the `"Show BGP Advertised Routes"` output, you'll notice that Aviatrix Edge is not advertising any routes, as it is not yet connected to the CNSF.

 ```{figure} images/lab8-edge7.png
 ---